Improved Algorithms for Parity and Streett objectives: Introduction

-{\em Relevant objectives.} The most basic objective is \emph{reachability} where, given a set $U \subseteq V$ of vertices, an infinite path satisfies the objective if the path visits a vertex in $U$ {\em at least once}.
-The next interesting objective is the \emph{B\"uchi} objective that requires an infinite path to visit a vertex in $U$ \emph{infinitely often}.
-The next and a very central objective in formal verification and automata theory is the \emph{one-pair Streett objective} that consists of a pair $(L_1,U_1)$ of sets of vertices (i.e., $L_1 \subseteq V$ and $U_1 \subseteq V$), and an infinite path satisfies the objective iff the following condition holds: if some vertex in $L_1$ is visited infinitely often, then some vertex in $U_1$ is visited infinitely often (intuitively the objective specifies that if one B\"uchi objective holds, then another B\"uchi objective must also hold).
-A generalization of one-pair Streett objectives is the {\em $k$-pair Streett objective} (aka {\em general Streett objective}) that consists of $k$-Streett pairs $(L_1,U_1), (L_2,U_2), \ldots, (L_k,U_k)$, and an infinite path satisfies the objective iff the condition for every Streett pair is satisfied (in other words the objective is the conjunction of $k$ one-pair Streett objectives).
+\emph{Relevant objectives.} The most basic objective is \emph{reachability} where, given a set $U \subseteq V$ of vertices, an infinite path satisfies the objective if the path visits a vertex of $U$ \emph{at least once}.
+The next interesting objective is the \emph{Büchi} objective that requires an infinite path to visit some vertex of $U$ \emph{infinitely often}.
+The next and a very central objective in formal verification and automata theory is the \emph{one-pair Streett objective} that consists of a pair $(L_1,U_1)$ of sets of vertices (i.e., $L_1 \subseteq V$ and $U_1 \subseteq V$), and an infinite path satisfies the objective iff the following condition holds: if some vertex of $L_1$ is visited infinitely often, then some vertex of $U_1$ is visited infinitely often (intuitively the objective specifies that if one Büchi objective holds, then another Büchi objective must also hold).
+A generalization of one-pair Streett objectives is the \emph{$k$-pair Streett objective} (aka \emph{general Streett objective}) that consists of $k$-Streett pairs $(L_1,U_1), (L_2,U_2), \ldots, (L_k,U_k)$, and an infinite path satisfies the objective iff the condition for every Streett pair is satisfied (in other words, the objective is the conjunction of $k$ one-pair Streett objectives).
+A different generalization of one-pair Streett objectives are \emph{parity objectives}.
+For a parity objective the input additionally contains a priority function that assigns each vertex a natural number called priority.
+The parity objective is satisfied if the highest priority visited infinitely often is even.
+Parity objectives with at most 2~different priorities are equivalent to Büchi objectives and parity objectives with at most 3~different priorities are equivalent to one-pair Streett objectives.

-We study (1)~game graphs with one-pair Streett objectives and (2)~graphs with general Streett objectives.
+We study (1)~game graphs with parity-3 (aka one-pair Streett) objectives and their generalization to parity objectives, and (2)~graphs with general Streett objectives.